Published:

 Amount limits

-A single transaction via the TWINT QR sticker with variable amount may be a maximum of CHF 5000.
-With a sticker with fixed amount, the upper limit is CHF 200 per sticker.
-In practice, this is not an issue for food trucks and market stalls – typical transactions are between CHF 5 and CHF 50.
-On the customer side, the daily and monthly limits of the respective banking app also apply.
-In the UBS TWINT app, for example, the standard daily limit is CHF 3000.
+A single transaction via the TWINT QR sticker with a variable amount may not exceed CHF 5000.
+For a sticker with a fixed amount, the upper limit is CHF 200 per sticker.
+In practice, this is not an issue for food trucks and market stalls – typical transactions range between CHF 5 and CHF 50.
+On the customer side, the daily and monthly limits of the respective bank app also apply.
+For the UBS TWINT app, for example, the standard daily limit is CHF 3000.

 Failed scans

-Scan problems occur most often when the QR sticker is damaged, dirty or faded by sunlight.
-Therefore, order weatherproof stickers and place them so that they are protected from direct sun and grease/steam splashes.
-Too low screen brightness on the customer side can also make scanning more difficult.
-If problems persist: download the QR code again in the merchant portal or PSP dashboard and print it fresh.
+Scan problems occur most frequently when the QR sticker is damaged, dirty, or faded due to solar radiation.
+Therefore, order weatherproof stickers and place them in such a way that they are protected from direct sun and fat/steam splashes.
+A screen brightness that is too low on the customer's phone can also make scanning difficult.
+If problems persist: download the QR code again in the merchant portal or PSP Dashboard and reprint it.

 Refunds

-You can trigger refunds directly via the TWINT Business Portal app – as a full or partial refund.
+You can trigger refunds directly via the TWINT Business Portal App – as a full or partial refund.
 The amount is credited back to the customer's linked account.
-Via a PSP such as Payrexx, you trigger refunds in the PSP dashboard.
-Note: Refunds via TWINT are time-limited (usually 180 days after the transaction).
+Via a PSP like Payrexx, you trigger refunds in the PSP Dashboard.
+Note: refunds via TWINT are limited in time (usually 180 days after the transaction).

 Common pitfalls

-A practical pitfall: With a static QR sticker with variable amount, the customer enters the amount themselves.
-Typing errors happen – for example CHF 1.25 instead of CHF 12.50.
-Get into the habit of briefly checking the customer’s confirmation screen before handing over the goods.
-With a QR sticker with fixed amount, this risk is eliminated, but you need a separate sticker for each product.
+A practical pitfall: with a static QR sticker with a variable amount, the customer enters the amount themselves.
+Typing errors happen – for example, CHF 1.25 instead of CHF 12.50.
+Make it a habit to quickly check the customer's confirmation screen before you hand over the goods.
+With a QR sticker with a fixed amount, this risk is eliminated, but you need a separate sticker for each product.

-7. Checklist: Make your TWINT QR code ready to use for your food truck or market stall
+7. Checklist: Get the TWINT QR code ready for your food truck or market stall

-Decide: TWINT QR directly via twint.ch or via a PSP (e.g. Payrexx) – depending on whether you want to accept only TWINT or additionally cards and wallets.
+Decide: TWINT QR directly via twint.ch or via a PSP (e.g. Payrexx) – depending on whether you only want to accept TWINT or also cards and wallets.

 Register in the TWINT merchant portal or with the PSP of your choice.
 You need a Swiss mobile number and a Swiss bank account (IBAN).

-Choose the sticker type: Variable amount (customer enters it themselves) or fixed amount (e.g. CHF 8.00 for a daily menu).
+Choose the sticker type: Variable amount (customer types themselves) or fixed amount (e.g. CHF 8.00 for a daily menu).

 Order weatherproof QR stickers or print the code out laminated.
-Tip: Take at least two copies as backup.
+Tip: take at least two copies with you as a backup.

-Place the sticker clearly visible at customers' eye level – ideally next to the menu or at the service counter.
+Place the sticker in a highly visible position at eye level of the customers – ideally next to the menu or at the checkout counter.

-Test the QR code before first use with your own smartphone and a small amount (e.g. CHF 0.10).
+Test the QR code before the first use with your own smartphone and a micro-amount (e.g. CHF 0.10).

 Set up an email notification for incoming payments as a second channel – useful as a backup if your smartphone has no reception.

-Inform your team about the process: Where is the sticker attached?
-How do I check the incoming payment?
+Inform your team about the process: Where is the sticker?
+How do I check the receipt of payment?
 How do I trigger a refund?

-Keep a replacement sticker and enough change ready – not every customer has TWINT, and cash remains a backup.
+Keep a spare sticker and enough change ready – not every customer has TWINT, and cash remains a backup.

 8. How you can create your TWINT QR code with Payrexx

 With QR Pay, Payrexx offers a solution that goes beyond the pure TWINT sticker.
-You create a QR code in your Payrexx account that can be scanned both with the TWINT app and with the smartphone camera.
+In your Payrexx account, you create a QR code that can be scanned both with the TWINT app and with a smartphone camera.
 This means:

-In addition to TWINT, you also accept with the same code Visa, Mastercard, Apple Pay, Google Pay and other payment methods.
+In addition to TWINT, you also accept Visa, Mastercard, Apple Pay, Google Pay, and other payment methods via the same code.
 The TWINT transaction fee is 1.3%.
-The QR Pay tool is already included in the free plan.
-Weatherproof stickers and table displays can be ordered directly via the Payrexx dashboard – the first order is free.
+The QR Pay tool is already included in the free Free plan.

 Frequently Asked Questions about TWINT QR for food trucks and market stalls in Switzerland